 You can read the complete article at the following link:

-A more detailed mechanical view of the 7-X, with a scale (gold) human figure is shown in the following diagram:
+A more detailed mechanical view of the W7-X, with a scale (gold) human figure is shown in the following diagram:

 Source: IPP presentation, “Stellarators difficult to build?
 The construction of Wendelstein 7-X”

-The large scale of the 7-X vacuum vessel is even more apparent in the following photo.
+The large scale of the W7-X vacuum vessel is even more apparent in the following photo.

-Current status is outlined in a February 2017 presentation by the 7-X team to the Fusion Energy Science Advisory Committee (FESAC), entitled “Recent results and near-term plans for Wendelstein 7-X,” which is available at the following link:
+The status of the W7-X as of February 2017 is outlined in a presentation by the W7-X team to the Fusion Energy Science Advisory Committee (FESAC), entitled “Recent results and near-term plans for Wendelstein 7-X,” which is available at the following link:

 For more background information on stellarators: